 EVENTS and ACTIVITIES

 We are thinking globally and acting locally.
 Many of our activities involve fundraising - all for the purpose of supporting the Grandmothers Campaign of the Stephen Lewis Foundation.
 We also reach out into the community by speaking in schools, churches and retirement residences.
-Since 2006 Grassroot Grannies have raised $550,230 for the Stephen Lewis Foundation.
-In 2017, we raised $77,440 through our three annual events and through sales of our beautiful hand-sewn and hand-crafted products.
-We are sure that 2018 will be another phenomenal year.
+Since 2006 Grassroot Grannies have raised $638,401 for the Stephen Lewis Foundation.
+In 2018, we raised $88,171 through our annual events and through sales of our beautiful hand-sewn and hand-crafted products.

 Fundraising Events for 2018